MFR6340/theenglishextension.org/open-world-3/unit-1: Further, Faster, Higher.md

 Ice climbing is definitely an extreme sport, and Switzerland is hosting the <a href="https://www.saas-fee.ch/en/events/top-events-in-winter/ice-climbing-worldcup" rel="nofollow">Ice Climbing World Cup </a>  If you happen to be in Saas Fee in January, it could be great fun to watch.
 Held in a car park, so weather isn't an excuse not to go.
+Catch a video here to see what it's like: https://www.youtube.com/watch?v=dpLqDgWKLhc

 https://www.myswitzerland.com/en-ch/experiences/events/swiss-epic-2023/